-The Board Certified Assistant Behavior Analyst (BCaBA) is an undergraduate-level certification in behavior analysis.
-Professionals certified at the BCaBA level provide behavior-analytic services under the supervision of a Board Certified Behavior Analyst (BCBA).
+The Board Certified Assistant Behavior Analyst® (BCaBA®) is an undergraduate-level certification in behavior analysis.
+Professionals certified at the BCaBA level provide behavior-analytic services under the supervision of a Board Certified Behavior Analyst® (BCBA®).

 Professionals certified at the BCaBA level may not provide behavior-analytic services without the supervision of a BCBA.
-BCaBAs may supervise the work of Registered Behavior Technicians (RBTs).
+BCaBAs may supervise the work of Registered Behavior Technician® (RBT®) certificants.
 They may also function in the role of an RBT.
+As of January 1, 2025, certificants may hold only one BACB certification at a time.
+Once a higher-level certification has been obtained, the lower-level certification will expire either in 90 days or at the expiration date of the lower-level certification, whichever occurs first.